d-bl/GroundForge/README.md

     ---

 Browsers show `XYZ` as tab title.
 Keep it short and catchy.
+The value also appears in the subtitle of the banner.
 Other lines might have a more technical purpose.
 Don't touch them, unless you know what you are doing.